Ferrite-FEM/FerriteCon/2024/index.md

 collaborations among Ferrite.jl users and developers, as well as to discuss how the package can be further developed in the future.

-[Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture about TBD.
+[Chris Rackauckas](https://chrisrackauckas.com/) will give a keynote lecture about _Extending the Julia SciML Ecosystem to a Backbone for PDEs_.

 The [program](#program) of the conference will consist of both beginner-friendly and advanced presentations on Ferrite.jl and of current research using Ferrite.jl.